neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 The resulting composite or "average face" retains important structure that is consistent across individuals, but this structure is largely defined by the chosen landmarks.
-This means that idiosyncratic information---particularly information that is not represented in the original landmarks, such as hairline---is not well-represented in the composite face.
+This means that idiosyncratic information---particularly information that is not represented in the original landmarks, such as their hairline---is not well-represented in the composite face.

 ## High-dimensional functional spaces

 Functional alignment doesn't use landmark information to generate its alignments.
-To understand it, we need to think outside of the box—the box of three dimensions, that is.
+To understand it, we need to think outside of the box: the box of three dimensions, that is.

 Usually, we think of fMRI data in a 3D space of _x_, _y_, and _z_ coordinates.
 This is not the only way to think about our data, however.